CharleyGui/docs.fr-fr/docs/visual-basic/programming-guide/language-features/xml/overview-of-linq-to-xml.md

 ---
-title: Vue d'ensemble de LINQ to XML dans Visual Basic ms.date: 07/20/2015
+title: Vue d’ensemble de LINQ to XML ms.date: 07/20/2015
 helpviewer_keywords:
 - LINQ to XML [Visual Basic], about LINQ to XML
 - LINQ [Visual Basic], LINQ to XML ms.assetid: 01c62a79-6d58-468e-84fb-039c05947701
-ms.openlocfilehash: 5080efdf10a8e3b1f6815e836f9fffe968a8e4e0
+ms.openlocfilehash: 80d94ecb7dcc196ad831be7418bfecc785015cf9
-ms.sourcegitcommit: 68653db98c5ea7744fd438710248935f70020dfb
+ms.sourcegitcommit: 17ee6605e01ef32506f8fdc686954244ba6911de
 ms.translationtype: MT
 ms.contentlocale: fr-FR
-ms.lasthandoff: 08/22/2019
+ms.lasthandoff: 11/22/2019
-ms.locfileid: "69939258"
+ms.locfileid: "74346235"
 ---
 # <a name="overview-of-linq-to-xml-in-visual-basic"></a>Vue d'ensemble de LINQ to XML dans Visual Basic
-Visual Basic prend en charge [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] les littéraux XML et les propriétés d’axe XML.
-Cela vous permet d’utiliser une syntaxe familière et pratique pour travailler avec du code XML dans votre code Visual Basic.
-Les *littéraux XML* vous permettent d’inclure du code XML directement dans votre code.
-Les *propriétés d’axe XML* vous permettent d’accéder à des nœuds enfants, des nœuds descendants et des attributs d’un littéral XML.
-Pour plus d’informations, consultez [vue d’ensemble des littéraux XML](../../../../visual-basic/programming-guide/language-features/xml/xml-literals-overview.md) et [accès à XML dans Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).
+Visual Basic provides support for [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] through XML literals and XML axis properties.
+This enables you to use a familiar, convenient syntax for working with XML in your Visual Basic code. *XML literals* enable you to include XML directly in your code. *XML axis properties* enable you to access child nodes, descendant nodes, and attributes of an XML literal.
+For more information, see [XML Literals Overview](../../../../visual-basic/programming-guide/language-features/xml/xml-literals-overview.md) and [Accessing XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).

- [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)]est une API de programmation XML en mémoire conçue spécifiquement pour tirer parti de [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)].
-Bien que vous puissiez appeler [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] les API directement, seule Visual Basic vous permet de déclarer des littéraux XML et d’accéder directement aux propriétés d’axe XML.
+ [!INCLUDE[sqltecxlinq](~/includes/sqltecxlinq-md.md)] is an in-memory XML programming API designed specifically to take advantage of [!INCLUDE[vbteclinqext](~/includes/vbteclinqext-md.md)].
+Although you can call the [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] APIs directly, only Visual Basic enables you to declare XML literals and directly access XML axis properties.

 > [!NOTE]
-> Les littéraux XML et les propriétés d’axe XML ne sont pas pris en charge dans le code déclaratif d’une page ASP.NET.
-Pour utiliser Visual Basic fonctionnalités XML, placez votre code dans une page code-behind de votre application ASP.NET.
+> XML literals and XML axis properties are not supported in declarative code in an ASP.NET page.
+To use Visual Basic XML features, put your code in a code-behind page in your ASP.NET application.

- [Bouton de lecture](./media/overview-of-linq-to-xml/play-video-icon-example.gif) Pour des démonstrations vidéo connexes, consultez [Comment prendre en main LINQ to XML?](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-get-started-with-linq-to-xml) et [comment créer des feuilles de calcul Excel à l’aide de LINQ to XML?](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-create-excel-spreadsheets-using-linq-to-xml).
+ [Play button](./media/overview-of-linq-to-xml/play-video-icon-example.gif) For related video demonstrations, see [How Do I Get Started with LINQ to XML?](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-get-started-with-linq-to-xml) and [How Do I Create Excel Spreadsheets using LINQ to XML?](/aspnet/web-forms/videos/data-access/linq-videos-from-the-vb-team/how-do-i-create-excel-spreadsheets-using-linq-to-xml).

 ## <a name="creating-xml"></a>Création de code XML
- Il existe deux façons de créer des arborescences XML dans Visual Basic.
-Vous pouvez déclarer un littéral XML directement dans le code, ou vous pouvez utiliser [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] les API pour créer l’arborescence.
-Les deux processus permettent au code de refléter la structure finale de l’arborescence XML.
-Par exemple, l’exemple de code suivant crée un élément XML:
+ There are two ways to create XML trees in Visual Basic.
+You can declare an XML literal directly in code, or you can use the [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] APIs to create the tree.
+Both processes enable the code to reflect the final structure of the XML tree.
+For example, the following code example creates an XML element:

  [!code-vb[VbXmlSamples#5](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples2.vb#5)]

- Pour plus d’informations, consultez [création de code XML dans Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/creating-xml.md).
+ For more information, see [Creating XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/creating-xml.md).

-## <a name="accessing-and-navigating-xml"></a>Accès et navigation dans XML
+## <a name="accessing-and-navigating-xml"></a>Accessing and Navigating XML
- Visual Basic fournit des propriétés d’axe XML pour accéder aux structures XML et les parcourir.
-Ces propriétés vous permettent d’accéder aux éléments et attributs XML en spécifiant les noms d’éléments enfants XML.
-Vous pouvez également appeler explicitement les méthodes pour [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] naviguer et localiser les éléments et les attributs.
-Par exemple, l’exemple de code suivant utilise des propriétés d’axe XML pour faire référence aux attributs et aux éléments enfants d’un élément XML.
-L’exemple de code utilise [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] une requête pour récupérer des éléments enfants et les générer en tant qu’éléments XML, en effectuant une transformation de manière efficace.
+ Visual Basic provides XML axis properties for accessing and navigating XML structures.
+These properties enable you to access XML elements and attributes by specifying the XML child element names.
+Alternatively, you can explicitly call the [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] methods for navigating and locating elements and attributes.
+For example, the following code example uses XML axis properties to refer to the attributes and child elements of an XML element.
+The code example uses a [!INCLUDE[vbteclinq](~/includes/vbteclinq-md.md)] query to retrieve child elements and output them as XML elements, effectively performing a transform.

  [!code-vb[VbXmlSamples#8](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples3.vb#8)]

- Pour plus d’informations, consultez [accès au code XML dans Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).
+ For more information, see [Accessing XML in Visual Basic](../../../../visual-basic/programming-guide/language-features/xml/accessing-xml.md).

 ## <a name="xml-namespaces"></a>Espaces de noms XML
- Visual Basic vous permet de spécifier un alias pour un espace de noms XML global à `Imports` l’aide de l’instruction.
-L’exemple suivant montre comment utiliser l' `Imports` instruction pour importer un espace de noms XML:
+ Visual Basic enables you to specify an alias to a global XML namespace by using the `Imports` statement.
+The following example shows how to use the `Imports` statement to import an XML namespace:

  [!code-vb[VbXMLSamples#1](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#1)]

- Vous pouvez utiliser un alias d’espace de noms XML lorsque vous accédez à des propriétés d’axe XML et déclarez des littéraux XML pour des éléments et des documents XML.
+ You can use an XML namespace alias when you access XML axis properties and declare XML literals for XML documents and elements.

- Vous pouvez récupérer un <xref:System.Xml.Linq.XNamespace> objet pour un préfixe d’espace de noms particulier à l’aide de l' [opérateur GetXmlNamespace](../../../../visual-basic/language-reference/operators/getxmlnamespace-operator.md).
+ You can retrieve an <xref:System.Xml.Linq.XNamespace> object for a particular namespace prefix by using the [GetXmlNamespace Operator](../../../../visual-basic/language-reference/operators/getxmlnamespace-operator.md).

- Pour plus d’informations, consultez [instructions Imports (espace de noms XML)](../../../../visual-basic/language-reference/statements/imports-statement-xml-namespace.md).
+ For more information, see [Imports Statement (XML Namespace)](../../../../visual-basic/language-reference/statements/imports-statement-xml-namespace.md).

-### <a name="using-xml-namespaces-in-xml-literals"></a>Utilisation d’espaces de noms XML dans des littéraux XML
+### <a name="using-xml-namespaces-in-xml-literals"></a>Using XML Namespaces in XML Literals
- L’exemple suivant montre comment créer un <xref:System.Xml.Linq.XElement> objet qui utilise l’espace de noms `ns`global:
+ The following example shows how to create an <xref:System.Xml.Linq.XElement> object that uses the global namespace `ns`:

  [!code-vb[VbXMLSamples#2](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#2)]

- Le compilateur de Visual Basic traduit les littéraux XML qui contiennent des alias d’espaces de noms XML en code équivalent qui utilise la notation XML pour l’utilisation d’espaces `xmlns` de noms XML, avec l’attribut.
-Une fois compilé, le code de l’exemple de la section précédente produit essentiellement le même code exécutable que l’exemple suivant:
+ The Visual Basic compiler translates XML literals that contain XML namespace aliases into equivalent code that uses the XML notation for using XML namespaces, with the `xmlns` attribute.
+When compiled, the code in the previous section's example produces essentially the same executable code as the following example:

  [!code-vb[VbXMLSamples#3](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#3)]

-### <a name="using-xml-namespaces-in-xml-axis-properties"></a>Utilisation d’espaces de noms XML dans les propriétés d’axe XML
+### <a name="using-xml-namespaces-in-xml-axis-properties"></a>Using XML Namespaces in XML Axis Properties
- Les espaces de noms XML déclarés dans les littéraux XML ne sont pas disponibles pour une utilisation dans les propriétés d’axe XML.
-Toutefois, les espaces de noms globaux peuvent être utilisés avec les propriétés d’axe XML.
-Utilisez un signe deux-points pour séparer le préfixe d’espace de noms XML du nom de l’élément local.
-Vous trouverez ci-dessous un exemple :
+ XML namespaces declared in XML literals are not available for use in XML axis properties.
+However, global namespaces can be used with the XML axis properties.
+Use a colon to separate the XML namespace prefix from the local element name.
+Voici un exemple :

  [!code-vb[VbXMLSamples#4](~/samples/snippets/visualbasic/VS_Snippets_VBCSharp/VbXMLSamples/VB/XMLSamples1.vb#4)]